|Jazz-Rock Fusion or Fusion is a style of music that emerged

 Formed in 1971, Weather Report began as a more experimental jazz group but later became more commercially orientated.
 The lineup of the band changed from album to album, with only founders Joe Zawinul and Wayne Shorter remaining constant.
 On Bitches Brew and on many of the subsequent Weather Report cuts Wayne Shorter played soprano saxophone.

 During the early 1970s Santana evolved from a latin flavoured rock band into a formidable fusion outfit with bass player Doug Rauch and keyboard player Tom Coster joining the band for Caravanserai (1972) and second keyboard player Richard Kermode added on Welcome (1973).
-Carlos Santana joined forces with Mahavishnu John McLaughlin for Love Devotion Surrender (1973) and the new Santana band (as it became known) also recorded the triple vinyl album Lotus (1974) in Japan.
+Carlos Santana joined forces with Mahavishnu John McLaughlin for Love Devotion Surrender (1973) and the new Santana band (as it became known) also recorded the triple vinyl live album Lotus (1974) in Japan.

 Steely Dan also made jazz influenced rock from 1972 onwards and as their career progressed, they increasingly recorded using top session musicians, many of whom were jazz musicians.